 A configuration module makes it possible to define the various sound sources and to fine-tune all the destinations for routing the sound and specifying the requested format for each of the outputs.
 It is indeed possible to export and replicate files continuously in various compression formats, or even stream again directly each channel to a new part of the network.

-The main configuration interface really allows to define all the needs in order to be able to keep the sounds in the long term.
-The storage of a stream can extend over several devices added progressively in order to keep the broadcasts “indefinitely”, for an official archive for example, but can also be configured in “recycling” mode to keep only the last weeks of broadcast of a given stream.
+The main configuration interface really allows defining all the needs in order to be able to keep the sounds in the long term.
+The storage of a stream can extend over several devices added progressively in order to keep the broadcasts “indefinitely”, for an official archive for example, but can also be configured in “recycling” mode to keep only the last weeks of the broadcast of a given stream.